alam-faisal/alam-faisal.github.io/_pages/about.md

 I'm a graduate student specializing in quantum information at the University of Illinois, where I am a member of the [Clark group](https://clark.physics.illinois.edu/).
 I am also currently visiting Los Alamos National Lab as a research assistant supervised by Lukasz Cincio.

-The research areas I am excited about right now are:
+The research directions I am most excited about right now are:
 * dynamic quantum circuits,
 * tensor networks for quantum information,
 * quantum algorithms for time evolution.